vigneshavm/Interview-questions/JS Q.md

 #### **Extending Built-in Objects**

- Yes, you can extend built-in objects in JavaScript.
-This is done by adding custom properties or methods to the prototype of the built-in object, or by subclassing it (using `class` syntax in ES6).
+- We can extend built-in objects in JavaScript.
+- This is done by adding custom properties or methods to the prototype of the built-in object, or by subclassing it (using `class` syntax in ES6).

 **Example (Extending Array)**:
 ```javascript